floridahackers/fh-initiatives/proposals/resource_list.md

 Gwen's _Git & GitHub_ workshop shall serve as the first example of a workshop as a shared resource within Florida Hackers.

-Depending on the approach, a contributions guide shall serve to lay out precise instructions for adding a shared resource.
+A contributions guide shall serve to lay out precise instructions for adding a shared resource, along with a pull request template to guide community members that want to propose a resource.

+The repository will act much like an awesome lists repository, where we keep links to and descriptions of resources rather than copies of the resources themselves.
+This shall:

+1. limit the burdon of maintenance
+1. allow content creators to own their content
+1. simplify logistics of adding resources

 ## Timeline

 This proposal takes only a few hours to implement once an approach is decided.

-## Questions & Feedback

-- Do we create a repository and maintain it like an "awesome lists" repo?
-(Gwen's preferred approach)
-- Do we simply keep and update forks of resources (esp. workshops) or do we transfer resource repositories(esp. workshops) to FloridaHackers's GitHub organization?
-- Do we keep git submodules of resources (when applicable) in the repo?